pepstock-org/Charba/README.md

 Here you can find the list of enhancements and updates available on `master` branch before which will be part of new official release:

+### Breaking changes

+ * remove `isDisplay` method from `PointLabels` options and `RadialPointLabels` configuration classes.
+Use getDisplay instead, to get the display policy.

 ### Features

  * import CHART.JS version [v4.3.0](https://github.com/chartjs/Chart.js/releases/tag/v4.3.0).